InternRobotics/InternNav/challenge/README.md

 ## 🔗 Citation
-For more details with in-depth physical analysis results on the VLN task, please refer to our **VLN-PE**:
+For more details with in-depth physical analysis results on the VLN task, please refer to **VLN-PE**:
 [Rethinking the Embodied Gap in Vision-and-Language Navigation: A Holistic Study of Physical and Visual Disparities](https://arxiv.org/pdf/2507.13019).
 ```
 @inproceedings{vlnpe,